Frequently asked questions

 What are the financial benefits?

-Funding for a maximum of four academic years for tuition, required fees and a $2,000 per month stipend.
+Scholars receive funding for tuition and required fees for a maximum of four academic years.
+They also receive a $2,000 per month stipend.

 What does “service commitment” mean?